 Colmar and its art of living! – Ralu Fine Art

-FREE EXPRESS SHIPPING DHL
+DHL FREE SHIPPING WORLDWIDE

 Colmar is a dream of any photographer with its cobblestone streets, picturesque half-timbered houses painted in pastel shades, flowery windows, romantic canals and fabulous gastronomy.
 It is an Alsatian city very well maintained with plenty traditional restaurants, surrounded by vineyards and medieval castles.
 Located in Alsace in the northeastern part of France not far away from the well-known Strasbourg, very close to the Voges Mountains and also close to the German border, this small town brings mainly two cultures (Germany and France) together to create a unique mix.